 I'm Hawkeye and I am a super fun dog!
-I was diagnosed with Megaesophagus, which means my esophagus is too big and food pools in there and stretches it out instead of going to my stomach so I was pretty skinny when I came to Ruff Start, but I am now a healthy weight and my esophagus is shrinking!
+I was diagnosed with Megaesophagus, which means my esophagus is too big and food can pool in there and stretch it out instead of going to my stomach, so I was pretty skinny when I first came to Ruff Start, but I am now a healthy weight and my esophagus is shrinking!

 I am a social boy who LOVES to play with other dogs, but I can get kind of rough, so we ARE working on that.
 I like all people, big and small, but can get pretty rowdy, so little kids might not be best for me.
-I need an active family with no other pets, or a very laid back canine to play with, with people that will continue to work with me on this.
+I need an active family with no other pets, or a very laid back canine to play with, with people that will continue to work with me on this, but no cats please!
 I also need a family who is willing to work with my special Megaesophogus needs, which is just feeding my in my special "Bailey's Chair".
+I eat regular food, from a regular dish, so nothing difficult there, and I get in on my own and await my kibble like a good boy.
+I do need my water bowl elevated off the floor a bit, but again, nothing too difficult.

-I am still working on manners as my medical issues kept me from learning a lot in the beginning, but I ring the bells by the door when I have to go out and I sit for a treat.
+I am still working on my doggie manners, as my medical issues kept me from learning a lot in the beginning, but I ring the bells by the door when I have to go out and I sit for a treat.
 I am a smart boy who loves to play and chew on dog toys.
 I'm fast, really fast; I like to run and I like to jump really high, so it's probably best if I have a tall fenced yard too.
-My fur is so soft it's almost like silk, and I will need regular brushing.
+My fur is so soft it's almost like silk, and I will need regular brushing to be kept this glamorous.
 I love to play fetch, but may not always want to give up my ball right away, but if allowed to, I will play for hours.
 I am crate trained too, though I will bark initially when I go inside it, luckily for my people, I settle and get quiet fast.
 Do you have a place in your heart and home for me?

 See his local news coverage video: They captured what it's like for him to eat in his upright chair. http://minnesota.cbslocal.com/2014/11/12/4-month-old-puppy-battles-rare-esophagus-disease/